Create & View Content

 This article shows you how you can drag other dashboards, reports, and other views onto your canvas.

-You can embed dashboards and other views inside another view, and filter them from the top level.
+You can embed dashboards and other views inside another view, and also filter them from the top level.

 A slideshow lets you display multiple dashboards and other views in sequence automatically.